 - Stop parroting the same tired, boring, homogeneous (and ineffective) party line that EVERYONE else in the industry is reciting chapter, line and verse.
 You’ve GOT to stop this people, seriously!
 This is your business, not a high school clique where you’re only allowed to belong if you conform with the crowd.
 Blending in is NOT what you need to do in business; you need to STAND APART from the crowd, come up with your own message and speak in your OWN voice).

-Now, in the context of your business, you’re an Administrative Consultant who works with clients in an ongoing support relationship and so you’re goal is to find retainer clients.
+In the context of your business, as an Administrative Consultant who works with clients in an ongoing support relationship, your goal is to find retainer clients.

 What you need to do in that case is gear all of your information toward that goal, educating clients about what you’re in business to, how you help them, how it works, how you work together, etc.

 Think of your website as a form of mini or pre-consultation itself.
 Have it answer all the questions a potential client could conceivably ask you or want to know.

 The more information you provide, the better you prequalify your prospects (because the ones who are not a fit will weed themselves out) and the more likely your ideal prospects will take the next step (i.e., scheduling a consultation).

 You want to provide a nearly exhaustive amount of information on your website — everything except pricing.